GedeSuyoga/Web-Fitnity/README.md

 ## Getting Started

 Web Fitnity aims to address the challenges of maintaining a healthy and active lifestyle in society.
-The main issues faced are lack of motivation and support to consistently exercise and limited access to relevant information on fitness and nutrition.
+The main issues faced are lack of motivation and support to consistently exercise and limited access to relevant information on fitness.
 Fitnity offers a solution by providing a platform that allows users to connect with sports communities, gain motivation, and access useful fitness tips and information.

 ## Screenshots
 |![Screenshot 2024-06-22 065751](https://github.com/GedeSuyoga/Web-Fitnity/assets/173435463/a90552b9-fc59-4d70-95cb-d3242dd521bb)|![Screenshot 2024-06-22 065809](https://github.com/GedeSuyoga/Web-Fitnity/assets/173435463/48a7018c-61cf-4fa6-b5c7-bde9bbc11cdd)|